tidewise/drivers-imu_aceinna_openimu/Protocol.md

 ### Reply

-This message does not send any reply
+- This message does not send any reply

+# Data packets

+Data packets are accessed in two ways.
+The first way is to set the periodic packet type and periodic packet rate, and listen for the generated packets.
+The second way is to use the 'mg' packet.

 ## z1 - Scaled 9-axis IMU packet